31 March incident: Formation of the Action Army

-In short time CUP members Fethi Okyar, Hafız Hakkı and Enver Bey returned from their international posts at Ottoman embassies and joined Mahmud Shevket and his military staff prior to reaching Istanbul.
+In short time CUP members Fethi Okyar, Hafız Hakkı and Enver Bey returned from their international posts at Ottoman embassies and joined Mahmud Shevket and his military staff prior to reaching Constantinople.
 The Action Army's troops were transported by train to Çatalca and Hademköy, and then to Ayastefanos (also referred to as San Stefano; modern Yeşilköy).
 It was secretly agreed there that Abdul Hamid would be deposed for his brother Reşad.
-A delegation was sent to Army headquarters by the Ottoman Parliament that sought to stop it from taking Istanbul through force.
+A delegation was sent to Army headquarters by the Ottoman Parliament that sought to stop it from taking Constantinople through force.
 The response was negative and the delegation then went to Ayastefanos and made a call for colleagues to unite with them.
 Both parliamentary chambers convened as a "General National Assembly" (Meclis-i Umumî-i Millî) at the Yachting Club building of Ayastefanos on 23 April and thereafter.
 Qemali had left the city prior to the Action Army arriving at Constantinople and he fled to Greece.

 The Sultan remained in the Yildiz and had frequent conferences with Grand Vizier Tevfik Pasha who announced:

 His Sublime Majesty awaits benevolently the arrival of the so called constitutional army.
 He has nothing to gain or fear since his Sublimity is for the Constitution and is its supreme guardian.

 Negotiations continued for six days.
 The negotiators were Rear Admiral Arif Hikmet Pasha, Emanuel Karasu Efendi (Carasso), Esad Pasha Toptani, Aram Efendi and Colonel Galip Bey (Pasiner).
-Finally, at the moment when the conflict showed signs of extending to the public, the Salonikan troops entered Istanbul.
+Finally, at the moment when the conflict showed signs of extending to the public, the Salonikan troops entered Constantinople.